sw1sh/QuantumPotatoChips/typst/main.typ

 phi = (p_22 p_11 - p_12 p_21) / sqrt((p_11 + p_12)(p_21+p_22)(p_11+p_21)(p_12+p_22)) = (sqrt(3)y-x z)/(sqrt((x^2-3)(z^2-3))),
 $ <matthews>
 //]
 where in the last step, we replace variables by the Bloch vector components ${x,y,z}$ using @eq:inverse-replacement-rule.

 As shown in @fig:matthew, the only region with $phi=0$ is the quantum potato chip.
 This means that measurement predictions in @prob_vector, which can be obtained experimentally by measuring POVMs, are uncorrelated, much like flipping a fair coin (probabilities are evenly split as described by @eq:kp-vector).
+It also implies that the quantum states within the quantum potato chips can be represented as a product state in terms of the measurement bases associated with the SIC-POVM; highlighting a scenario where the qubit's state does not exhibit quantum correlations between certain SIC-POVM measurement outcomes.

 #subpar.grid(
   columns: (1fr, 1fr),